Black was not for little girls

 Black OOTD with pop of color

-I still love black, and ever since I lived in New York State, I love all black with a touch of another color.
+I still love black.
+Ever since I lived in New York State, I love all black with a touch of another color.
 A monochrome outfit can become pretty boring when there is no interest added by texture.
 In the above outfit, I am wearing my black leather pants, black corduroy shirt, and black wool blazer.
 I added my silver Ralph Lauren pumps that have a fin imprint.
 I like silver together with black better than gold with black.
 I have no idea why.
 May be because both colors are cold?

 What I wore on the commute to work